bsi-group/autorun-logger-client/documents/installation.md

 ```
 Once the files have been copied to the host, the file permissions should be modified to prevent other users from modifying the files, in particular the **autorunsc** binary as this is executed by the service, which has **SYSTEM** permissions.

+## Autorunsc

+This version has been tested with **Autoruns v13.62**.
+Ensure that this version only is used.

 ## Service

 The **AutoRunLogger.exe** has automatic Windows service installation code which means that the use of **sc.exe** or **InstallUtil.exe** is not required.